anbenson/interceptor/README.md

 level       | number | the level number of the puzzle state       | string | one of "normal", "reset", or "newLevel". describes the sent puzzle
 - observerHint: an array of length 2 in JSON form containing coordinates in the puzzle where the observer thinks the player should go (but modified by the server). can also be null or empty.
+- answer: a JSON-encoded string containing the password for finishing the puzzle on the puzzlehunt website. if the game is not won yet, answer will be null (but in JSON form).